Dasarro/AI-Genetic-Algorithm/readme.md

 There were 3 solutions worth mentioning – one, the most common one, which was obtained by the AI the most often, has 4 intersections and has path lengths and number of segments optimised.
 ![First solution](./images/task3-1.png)

-when the GA obtained the above solution, it was almost impossible to improve – in fact, in all the tests performed it did not happen.
-It is because this algorithm allow only 1 path to mutate at given generation, and there is no possibility of performing only 1 mutation and getting better result from this point – we would need a combination of mutation.
+When the GA obtained the above solution, it was almost impossible to improve – in fact, in all the tests performed it did not happen.
+It is because this algorithm allows only 1 path to mutate at a given generation, and there is no possibility of performing only 1 mutation and getting better results from this point – we would need a combination of mutations.
 There is a little chance that a couple of specimens will produce required paths and then they will combine in crossovers, but it is rather unlikely since tournaments will be won rather by better solutions.
 In order to get better result, the result always was obtained from more random state of population and its best specimen, as in terminal screenshots below:

 ![First terminal screen](./images/task3-terminal1.png)
 ![Second terminal screen](./images/task3-terminal2.png)

-While getting from more random state, undermentioned solutions were get.
+While getting from a more random state, undermentioned solutions were obtained.
 The second one created a little part of the destined zig-zag pattern.
 ![Second solution](./images/task3-2.png)
 ![Third solution](./images/task3-3.png)